 There are several neuroimaging methods that can measure different aspects of the brain.
-However, MRI is unique as it can capture high-resolution structural and functional information in a single examination, in a non-invasive (i.e. with no use of non-ionising radiation).
+However, MRI is unique as it can capture high-resolution structural and functional information in a single examination, in a non-invasive manner (i.e. with no use of non-ionising radiation).
 Both structural and functional brain measures show promise as markers to guide strategies for disease prevention, monitoring of disease progression or as predictive markers for disease risk (e.g., by identifying neuroanatomical markers related to the risk of developing dementia)13.
-However, while brain MRI has been used commonly for smaller clinical and non-clinical neuroscientific research 14, its use in large-scale population-based studies like UKB, is limited.
+However, while brain MRI has been used commonly for smaller clinical and non-clinical neuroscientific research 14, its use in large-scale population-based studies like UKB is limited.

 The brain MRI protocol is performed using a 3 Tesla Siemens Skyra scanner (Siemens Healthineers, Erlangen, Germany) with VD13 software and a 32-channel head coil.
 The full examination lasts approximately 35 minutes.
-See Table 2 for selected parameters of the brain MRI protocols.
+Table 2 reports the selected parameters of the brain MRI protocols.
 The protocol includes three structural MRI scans; T1, T2 fluid attenuation inversion recovery (FLAIR) and susceptibility-weighted MRI (swMRI), as well as diffusion MRI (dMRI) and resting and task functional MRI (fMRI).
 T1 scans allow precise volumetric measures of the whole brain, as well as specific cortical and subcortical regions.
 The T2 FLAIR scan identifies changes that might be indicative of inflammation or tissue damage (e.g., an increased signal in the white matter is associated with an increased risk of dementia and stroke15). swMRI is sensitive to increased iron content as a result of microbleeds or chronic microglial activation in the context of neurodegeneration16. dMRI reflects structural connectivity and tissue microstructural features describing white matter integrity.
 Resting fMRI is performed on an individual who is not engaged in any particular activity or task and can provide indices related to the functional connectivity between brain regions independent of external stimuli.
 By contrast, task fMRI is performed on an individual to whom stimuli are repetitively delivered that engage sensory-motor and cognitive processes of interest.
 The UKB task fMRI protocol is based on the Hariri faces/shapes ‘emotion’ task, selected because it engages a wide range of cognitive and sensory-motor systems and a wide range of normative data is available17.